DirectRTX/Simple-Ad-Network/README.md

 ### Create A Web Hosting Account

-Go to StableHost and signup for the cheapest plan.
+Go to NameCheap and signup for the cheapest plan.
 After creating your account, they will provide you with your nameservers.
 Nameservers are used to point a domain name to the server it's hosted.
-So, go back to the company you registered your domain name with and change the nameservers for your domain to the ones provided by StableHost.
+So, go back to the company you registered your domain name with and change the nameservers for your domain to the ones provided by NameCheap.

 ### Signup at DirectRTX.com